albertoaer/sapphire/README.md

 Experimental WebAssembly targeted programming language

-Sapphire parser is fully independent of the WASM compiler, ensuring new compilation targets in the future
+Sapphire parser is fully independent of the WASM compiler, allowing new compilation targets in the future

 ## Hello World